Tiling by Near Coincidence: Fibonacci tilings by near coincidence

-which take the values (1,1) [red], (1,2) [orange], (2,1) [green], and (2,2) [blue].
-The tiling in Fig.~\ref{fig:hexagonal bb} is colored according to this scheme, and so are the corresponding points mapped onto the coincidence window in Fig.~\ref{fig:hexagonal c}.
+The tiling in Fig.~\ref{fig:hexagonal c} is colored according to this scheme, and so are the corresponding points mapped onto the coincidence window in Fig.~\ref{fig:hexagonal d}.
 This partitioning of the vertices yields a pair of oppositely oriented orange and green triangular coincidence windows, and a pair of oppositely oriented red and blue 3-fold symmetric hexagonal coincidence windows, thus maintaining the overall hexagonal symmetry.